VGanesh1798/web-dev-notes/frontend/js/basics.md

 - `var` variables can be "hoisted" above their declaration, allowing us to use them before they are even declared
   - The variable's value will be `undefined` if it is hoisted
 - `let` and `const` cannot be hoisted
-- Function declarations can be hoisted, but function expressions cannot

 ### Global Variables
 - Properties of the global `window` object are global variables